 Former Strictly professional Natalie is a motivational speaker, presenter and performer.

 She tells us here about her reasons for supporting the Miscarriage Association:

 As some of you will know, I suffered two miscarriages and I was beyond devastated.
 I didn’t know where to turn, but the Miscarriage Association was there to help me through.

 I want people to know that they don’t have to go through pregnancy loss alone – the M.A. is there to listen and to help.

-The Miscarriage Association’s ambassadors programme was launched in early 2015, and brings together high-profile supporters to help us raise awareness and reduce the taboo surrounding pregnancy loss.
-We are delighted to have their support.
+Our ambassador Matthew Burton helps us raise awareness and reduce the taboo surrounding pregnancy loss.
+We are delighted to have his support.

-Matthew and his wife experienced a miscarriage on Christmas Eve in 2012, and he has since run the Great Yorkshire Marathon raising funds for the Miscarriage Association, as well as donating his £20,666 winnings from Celebrity Chase in December 2014.
+Matthew and his wife experienced a miscarriage on Christmas Eve in 2012, and he has since run the Yorkshire Marathon, raising funds for the Miscarriage Association, as well as donating his £20,666 winnings from Celebrity Chase.

 Although that moment of loss will never go away, it’s certainly taught me a few things.
 Firstly, to talk about it.
 It helped.
 Those who knew about it thought they couldn’t say the right things, I’m sure, but every supportive word helps.